 It will be designed by Montreal-based architecture firm Atelier Zebulon Perron, which was also tapped to design Union New American.
 Certain supply chain issues slowed down its opening timeline.
 But after much waiting and anticipation, the ownership team is confident in moving forward with an August debut.

 These aren’t the only delicious additions to the 50-acre Water Street Tampa.

 Small Giant Bar & Restaurant, a new neighborhood bar and grill, and Wine on Water will join Chill Bros to round out the street-level retail experience at Cora, while The Pearl, a restaurant, tavern and oyster room from Cameron Mitchell Restaurants, the company behind Ocean Prime, will make its Tampa debut at Heron, adjacent to GreenWise Market.

 With Water Street Tampa’s Phase One completing soon, the new additions will only elevate the already diverse array of retail offerings available throughout the 56-acre development.

 More than a dozen restaurant/retail concepts coming soon to the waterfront

 “Every new retailer that has signed a lease at Water Street Tampa has helped us to create a more well rounded neighborhood that we know residents, office workers, and guests will look forward to experiencing time and again,” said Lee Schaffler, Chief Portfolio Officer for SPP.

-In addition to the three new retailers at Cora and Heron, New York import Hampton Chocolate Factory will open this December at Sparkman Wharf.
-The flagship store will introduce locally made decadent chocolates and treats, as well as a high-end line of creative desserts sourced from top pastry chefs in Tampa.
+In addition to the three new retailers at Cora and Heron, New York import Hampton Chocolate Factory is now open at Sparkman Wharf.
+The flagship store introduces locally made decadent chocolates and treats, as well as a high-end line of creative desserts sourced from top pastry chefs in Tampa.
 In addition to chocolate desserts and gifts, the shop will serve ice cream sandwiches, frozen hot chocolate shakes, and frozen s’mores.